Don't fall for recent phishing scams

 Recognize and respond to current phishing attempts with these tips.

 Phishers reach out to consumers pretending to be a representative of their financial institution or other organization.
-In the most recent attempts, the phone number was spoofed to appear as though it's coming from the organization that the fraud professional is claiming to represent.
+In recent attempts, the incoming call is spoofed to display the phone number of the organization that the fraud professional is claiming to represent.

 Throughout the conversation, the caller often offers information they already know about you in an effort to make the call seem more legitimate.
 Phishing is often used to coerce a person into sharing their sensitive information with the caller by demonstrating that they already know other sensitive information about you.
 The phisher may have gathered that information about you in any number of ways, including (but not limited to) dumpster-diving for sensitive documents, hacking a retail merchant's system, installing gas-pump skimmers and more.
-Please know that we've found no evidence of an information breach here at Veridian, and we believe that any information the phisher demonstrated to already know about you was obtained externally.
+Please know that we've found no evidence of an information breach at Veridian, and we believe any information phishers may already know about you was obtained externally.

 Keep these important tips in mind the next time you receive a call:

-- Veridian monitors member accounts for fraud 24/7, and you're protected by Visa's zero-liability fraud policy.
+- Veridian monitors member accounts for fraud 24/7, and your cards are protected by Visa's Zero Liability fraud policy△ .
 We also encourage you to establish a habit of monitoring your accounts.